Consensys/qubernetes/README.md

   number: 10
 ```

+2. Run `./quorum-init` to generate the necessary keys (**note**: this requires the geth bootnode command to be on your path,
+e.g. if you have geth source on your machine `export PATH="~/go/src/github.com/ethereum/go-ethereum/build/bin:$PATH"`),
-2. Run `./quorum-init` to generate the necessary keys, genesis.json, and permissioned-nodes.json needed for the quorum deployment.
+ genesis.json, and permissioned-nodes.json needed for the quorum deployment.
 These resouces will be written to the directory specified in the [`qubernetes.yaml`](qubernetes.yaml):
 ```shell
 # Generate the keys, permissioned-nodes.json file
 # genesis.json for the configured nodes
 $> ./quorum-init
 ```
-* These resouces will be written to (and read from) the directories specified in the `qubernetes.yaml` the default [`qubernets.yaml`](config/qubernetes.yaml)
+* These resouces will be written to (and read from) the directories specified in the `qubernetes.yaml` the default [`qubernetes.yaml`](config/qubernetes.yaml)
 is configured to write theses to the `./out/config` directory.
 ```yaml
 Key_Dir_Base: out/config